 - Best Personal mode: Dyson Pure Cool Me.
 Lightweight, budget-friendly, yet powerful air purifier to put on a desk.

-Taking into account all the specs, features, advancements in filtration technology as well as digital reporting, there is little doubt which Dyson air purifier is the best.
+Considering all the specs, features, advancements in filtration technology, and digital reporting, there is little doubt which Dyson air purifier is the best.

 The clear overall winner is the Dyson HP04: